xrdocs-staging/design/_blogs/2024-05-01-cst-routed-optical-3_0.md

 - Independent booster and pre-amplifier
 - Up to +17 dBm output power
 - Supports fixed gain and "target" mode for setting power levels
 - 2.4Thz of total bandwidth to support 32 400G channels at 75Ghz per channel
+- 194.775 – 192.375 THz range supported
 - Can support deployments with 4 channels up to 32 channels, see the guide below on Cisco multiplexer options
 - ZR+ distances of 120km or greater are achievable depending on fiber conditions